Pegadaian: Products

-Until now there are many people who know Pegadaian from its core business, fiduciary.
-And in addition, the product is actually quite a lot.
-Here are some of the Pegadaian's services.
+Until now, there are many people who know Pegadaian from its core business; fiduciary.
+Here are some of the Pegadaian's services:

 Conventional

 Conventional pawnbroking (KCA / Kredit Cepat Aman - Fast Secure Credit)

 Pegadaian's standard product is the standard pawnbroking product.
 A valuable item such as jewellery, motor vehicles or electronics is pawned.

 The credit term is 120 days.
 The interest rate will vary according to amount borrowed and is per 15 days or part thereof.
 The minimum interest rate is 0.75% for each 15 day period, but higher rates such as 1% per 15 days are typical.

 In addition, a fixed insurance premium of Rp 1,000 is payable to the national insurance company Jasa Raharja.
 This pays 50% of the amount borrowed, to a maximum of Rp 2,500,000 in case of death.
 In addition, the insurance covers the interest due, up to Rp 20,000,000, in case of death by natural causes.
 In case of death by accident, the insurance also covers the principal, to a maximum of Rp 100,000,000.

 In addition to the insurance, an administration fee is payable at the time of pawning.

 For example, if borrowing 1.3 million rp against gold worth 5 million, administration + insurance of Rp 21,000 would be charged.
 At 1%/15 days, Rp 104,000 interest would be due after 120 days.
 The pawning could then be extended with the interest rolled up with the principal, subject to a payment of new administration + insurance.

 Thus in this case 1.3 million borrowed and extended to 360 days would incur total interest (assuming 1%/15 days) & fees of Rp 400,000.
 The lowest annual interest rate possible is 18.25%, but this does not include the administration/insurance.
 In addition, by counting interest in full 15 day periods, the actual interest earned by Pegadaian will tend to be higher than advertised.